chrisjohgorman/fitbit-planets/README.md

 ![Screenshot](screenshots/screenshot1.png)

 ## Build Instructions
-The packages node is required to build the application.
+The package node is required to build the application.

 ### Software required to build a fitbit app